CrimsonEdgeHope/ngx_stream_minecraft_forward_module/README.md

   Default: `minecraft_server_forward  off;` <br/>
   Context: server <br/>

-  Indicate a server block that proxies Minecraft tcp connections.
+  Indicate a server block that proxies Minecraft Java tcp connections.

 > [!CAUTION]
-> Set to `on` only when upstream server points to a Minecraft Java server, otherwise proxy won't function properly.
+> Set to `on` only when upstream server is a Minecraft Java server, otherwise proxy won't function properly.

-> [!NOTE]
-> Pinging will not succeed, this is by design.

 - Syntax: `minecraft_server_domain  domain_to_be_replaced  new_domain;` <br/>
   Default: None <br/>
   Context: stream, server <br/>

-  When a client starts logging process, replace client-provided server domain with a new domain before proxying to remote Minecraft server. <br/>
+  When a client starts logging process, replace client-provided server domain with a new domain before proxying to remote Minecraft server.
-  If no replacement is defined, reuse the provided domain before proxying.

-> [!WARNING]
-> Currently there's no additional literal checking on domain replacements, the module can't know whether domains defined in replacements are valid or not.

 > [!TIP]
 > Due to differences in Minecraft Java protocol specification, should there be a SRV record `_minecraft._tcp.a.domain.for.example.com` that points to `another.domain.for.example.com`, consider define two replacements: